Drop-In Perceptual Optimization for 3D Gaussian Splatting: Methodology

 where $\hat{\phantom{x}}$ indicates the local statistics computed on the reconstructed image rather than the ground truth.
 These local differences are then aggregated over feature maps and pixel locations.

 The area over which the local statistics are computed is determined by a pooling kernel of size $\sigma$, which can vary across locations.
 Larger $\sigma$-values capture texture realism by aggregating information over broader regions, while $\sigma \rightarrow 0$ converges to a pointwise distance.
 This can be used to make the metric more permissive to texture resampling in certain regions such as ones that are less visually salient.
-In this work, we use a constant $\sigma=4$, as empirically suggested by the ablation studies (\cref{appendix_sec:ablation_wd_sigma}).
+In this work, we use a constant $\sigma=4$, selected empirically (\cref{appendix_sec:ablation_wd_sigma}) at the resolutions we benchmarked; we therefore interpret it as a strong setting for our evaluation setup rather than a universal optimum, since the optimal $\sigma$ may depend on input image resolution and other parameters such as viewing distance.

 \paragraph{\textbf{WD-regularized (\mbox{WD-R})}} In practice, we found that including a small amount of pixel-level fidelity loss along with WD helps to avoid artifacts in regions where the number of splats is constrained, and the number of training views is small (see~\cref{subsec:3dgs_representation}).
 We therefore introduce \emph{WD-Regularized} (\mbox{WD-R}), which augments WD with a lightly weighted version of the original loss.
 In all the experiments, WD still remains the primary objective, and incorporating the original loss serves only as modest regularization.
+Concretely, we optimize $\mathcal{L}_{\text{WD}} = \gamma\, d_{\text{WD}}$ for the WD setting and $\mathcal{L}_{\text{WD-R}} = \gamma\, (d_{\text{WD}} + \beta\, \mathcal{L}_{\text{orig}})$ for WD-R, where $\mathcal{L}_{\text{orig}}$ is the original 3DGS pixel-level loss~\cite{kerbl3Dgaussians}, $\gamma$ is a dataset-specific global scale (\cref{eq:2D_distortion}) used to align Gaussian counts across methods, and $\beta$ is chosen so that $\mathcal{L}_{\text{orig}}$ acts as a mild pixel fidelity regularizer while WD remains the dominant perceptual term.
 More details are discussed in~\cref{appendix_subsec:loss_hyperparam}.